-2. No new Agency requests for funding will be approved in FY2017/18 or thereafter.

-- 3. Future year funding will be capped for each agency at the amounts noted in the table above. - 4.
-Any federal grant sub-recipient will also be required to complete a sub-recipient grant agreement. - The total allocation for nonprofit agencies will be capped at \$256,516, which is the amount allocated for FY 2001/2002.
-In any year up to \$256,516 may be allocated to all nonprofit
+- No new Nonprofit Agency requests for funding will be approved in FY2017/18 or thereafter. - No Nonprofit Agencies will be funded in FY2018/19 or thereafter. - Any federal grant sub-recipient will also be required to complete a sub-recipient grant agreement. - 1.
+The total allocation for nonprofit agencies will be capped at \$256,516, which is the amount allocated for FY 2001/2002.
+In any year up to \$256,516 may be allocated to all nonprofit agencies.

 Coding: Words/letters underscored are additions to text; words/letters in strikethrough format are deletions to text.
-Revision #1 Approved 11/3/2009 agencies.
+Revision #1 Approved 11/3/2009

-Formatted: List Paragraph, Left, Right: 0",

-No bullets or numbering
+Formatted: List Paragraph, Left, Right: 0", No bullets or numbering